-Immunogenicity data are highly dependent on the sensitivity and specificity of the assay.
-Additionally, the observed incidence of antibody positivity in an assay may be influenced by several factors, including sample handling, timing of sample collection, concomitant medications, and underlying disease.
+Immunogenicity assay results are highly dependent on the sensitivity and specificity of the test method and may be influenced by several factors, including sample handling, timing of sample collection, concomitant medications, and underlying disease.
 For these reasons, comparison of the incidence of antibodies to Avastin with the incidence of antibodies to other products may be misleading.